-This particular story is about Nancy, a divorcee, her daughter, Jenny, her son, Rob and an ancestry test.
+This particular story is about Nancy, a divorcee, her daughter, Jenny, her son, Rob and a 23andMe ancestry kit.

 Disclaimer: This story and images are 100% real.
 Names and other details have been changed to protect the privacy of those involved.

 Nancy's test results in which she confirms that she's 'very Jewish'